What is Whole Body Donor Day?

 On October 27th, MedCure will send out a memorial wreath into the water to commemorate our donors.
 The wreath will float out into the Columbia River from Thunder Island.
 Just like our scatter at sea urns, the wreath will be biodegradable so that our memorial service won’t have a negative impact on the environment.
 And, we’ll be live-streaming the wreath floating on our Facebook event page.

 We’ll also be posting throughout the day on Facebook, sharing videos, pictures, and stories to remember and honor our donors.
 Be sure to follow us so that you can stay up-to-date on our event.

 An estimated 20,000 people in the US donate their bodies each year.

 Ways to Get Involved

-National Whole Body Donor Day is a time for all who have been touched by body donation to participate.
+Whole Body Donor Day is a time for all who have been touched by body donation to participate.
 Whether someone you know was a donor, you’ve registered yourself to be a donor, or if you work in the medical industry and have benefited from someone else’s donation, this is a time for all to honor and show their appreciation for whole body donors.
-We welcome you to join us online on September 24th to share your story and help educate others on the significant impact body donation makes.
+We welcome you to join us online on October 27th to share your story and help educate others on the significant mark body donation makes.

 On average, a whole body donor contributes to 5 medical research or training projects